IESE Insight

 To avoid falling prey to self-deceptions, it is important to seek alternatives and consider them from different angles.
 Finally, sleep on it before making the decision.

-5. Rushing and risking too much
+5. Rushing and taking unnecessary risks

 6. Relying too heavily on intuition

-7. Being wedded to an idea
+7. Being married to an idea

 8. Paying little heed to consequences